 “Things turn out better when you make them together!”, said Elisabeth Standár during our webinar session on collaborations on the basis of open cultural heritage data.
-This quote sums up perfectly the subject of the “Work together” session as we explored the possibilities and challenges of working together with SOCH, Europeana and Wikimedia.
-From very different perspectives, Maria Carlsson (Swedish National Heritage Board), Barbara Fischer (German National Library), Elisabeth Standár (Internetmuseum) and Liam Wyatt (Europeana/Wikimedia) shared their insights in how collaboration with open cultural heritage data networks and organizations can support and help your institution.
+This quote sums up perfectly the subject of the “Work together” session as we explore the possibilities and challenges of working together with SOCH, Europeana and Wikimedia.
+From very different perspectives, Maria Carlsson (Swedish National Heritage Board), Barbara Fischer (German National Library), Elisabeth Standár (Internetmuseum) and Liam Wyatt (Europeana/Wikimedia Foundation) shared their insights in how collaboration with open cultural heritage data networks and organisations can support and help your institution.

 Watch the whole session on the Swedish National Heritage Board’s Youtube channel.

-Maria Carlsson kicked off the session with an introduction to SOCH (Swedish Open Cultural Heritage) or K-samsök in Swedish.
+Maria Carlsson kicked off the session with an introduction to SOCH (Swedish Open Cultural Heritage) or K-samsök in Swedish (presentation in Swedish).
 It is a technical infrastructure to aggregate metadata and a web service for cultural heritage institutions.
 SOCH’s vision is to offer a single access point to Swedish digital cultural heritage data to make them easy to find and use.
 With more than 70 institutions that share their data with SOCH, it provides access to more 8 million objects, among other artworks, objects, photographs, buildings, archaeological relics and much more.
 It has also become a vital network for its data partners to meet and discuss common challenges and problems.
-Maria highlighted that there are many benefits of sharing your data with SOCH: Your collections reach wider audiences and linkable to other cultural heritage objects in other institutions.
-Other organizations, but also the Swedish National Heritage Board itself, can then use your material in social media and marketing so it becomes visible beyond your own institution.
+Maria highlighted that there are many benefits of sharing your data with aggregators such as SOCH: Your collections reach wider audiences and become linkable to other cultural heritage objects in other institutions.
+Other organisations, but also the Swedish National Heritage Board itself, can then use your material in social media and marketing so it becomes visible beyond your own institution.

 SOCH is mostly focused on Swedish heritage institutions – but it also connects data to institutions all across Europe as it is the national accredited aggregator for Europeana in Sweden.
 Europeana is the digital European platform for cultural heritage.
-Institutions from all across Europe can share their data with Europeana, and today, you can browse through more than 57 million objects on their website.
+Institutions from all across Europe can share their data with Europeana, and today, you can browse through millions of objects on their website.
 Europeana offers several possibilities to explore their content, from thematic collections to articles and galleries.
-Through campaigns such as Migration or Europe at Work, Europeana also collects user-generated content to diversify our collective memory.
-Apart from being a digital platform, Europeana is also a network of cultural heritage professionals who are organized in the Europeana Network Association.
+Through campaigns such as Migration or Europe at Work, Europeana also collects user-generated content to diversify our collective memory (have a look at our session on this topic).
+Apart from being a digital platform, Europeana is also a network of cultural heritage professionals who are organised in the Europeana Network Association.
 There are possibilities to work together with international colleagues on common challenges such as copyright or impact.